Divorce: Sweden

+Fifty percent of all marriages in Sweden end in a divorce.
+Marriages that ended in a divorce lasted an average of 11.7 years.
+The most common age for divorce is between 35 and 49.
+Couples without mutual children separate or divorce most frequently.

 United Kingdom

 In 2015, the highest divorces rates in the UK were recorded all beside the sea, with Blackpool in the top position.
 The UK divorce rate is estimated at 42% and in 2019, around 107,599 divorces were reported.
 The highest number of divorce applications are reportedly made on Divorce Day, which is always the first Monday of the new year.

 North America

 United States

 The crude divorce rate in 2022 in the United States is 2.3 divorces.
 This is significantly lower than prior years, such as those in 2001 where 4.1 divorces were recorded.
 These recent findings suggest a downward trend of the number of people dissolving their marriage.
 However, divorce rates range from state to state.
-It's important to look back on why prior years had such a high divorce rate amongst Americans.

 The National Center for Health Statistics reports that wives, with children present, filed for divorce in approximately two-thirds of cases from 1975 to 1988 in the U.S. For example, 71.4% of the cases were filed by women in 1975 and 65% were filed by women in 1988.
 It is estimated that upwards of 95% of divorces in the U.S. are "uncontested", because the two parties are able to come to an agreement without a hearing (either with or without lawyers/mediators/collaborative counsel) about the property, children, and support issues.

 In 2000, the divorce rate reached its peak at 40% but has since slowly declined.
 In 2001, marriages between people of different faiths were three times more likely to get divorced than those of the same faith.
 In fact, in a 1993 study, members of two mainline Protestant religions had a 20% chance of being divorced in 5 years; a 33% for a Catholic and Evangelical, and a 40% chance for a Jew and a Christian.